 3. Fairy Meadows Road- Pakistan

 Located in the Gilgit-Baltistan region of Pakistan, this spectacular and dangerous mountain track consists of a length of 16.2km.
 Combined with unstable gravelled roads, treacherous high altitude and narrow turns.
-A drive along Fairy Meadow means that you’re certainly in for a ride.
+A drive along Fairy Meadow Road means that you’re certainly in for a ride.
 Although it is a picturesque destination the absence of guardrails and barriers means there is nothing preventing a vehicle from falling off the cliff.
-This road is definitely not for the faint hearted.
+This road is definitely not for the faint-hearted.
 Did we mention it’s all gravel?

 2. Keylong Kishtwar Road- India

 Located in the Indian state of Himachal Pradesh, the road is a mind-numbing vertical drop of thousands of feet, so you might want to give the Keylong Kishtwar Road a miss on a windy day.
 It is one of the most dangerous roads and a true test of your ability.
 The wonderful views of the mountains spread out before you are just some of the few scenic views you will encounter.
 Weather conditions such as wind and rain can make the road muddy and slippery, making it a challenge to get through, even with a four-wheel-drive vehicle.

 1. Bayburt D915- Turkey